-How to Have A Child in Bloom
+How to Have a Child in Bloom

 The Carrot Seed by Ruth Krauss is one of my favorite books to share with children especially at springtime.